kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 </details>

-The `ChunkWiseCSVDataset` is a variant of the `pandas.CSVDataset` where the main change is to the `_save` method that appends data instead of overwriting it.
+The `ChunkWiseCSVDataset` is a variant of the `pandas-csvdataset` where the main change is to the `_save` method that appends data instead of overwriting it.
 You need to create a file `src/<package_name>/chunkwise.py` and put this class inside it.
 Below is an example of the `ChunkWiseCSVDataset` implementation:

 ```python
 import pandas as pd